Victor Hedman Game Preview: Lightning vs. Penguins

 Hedman Season Stats Insights

-- In four of 23 games this season, Hedman has scored a goal, but there are no multi-goal efforts on his ledger.
+- In 26 games this season, Hedman has a plus-minus of -1, while averaging 23:56 on the ice per game.

+- Hedman has a goal in five games this season through 26 games played, but has not had multiple goals in any of those games.

-- Hedman has an assist in 15 of 23 games this season, with multiple assists on four occasions.
+- Hedman has an assist in 16 of 26 games played this season, including multiple assists four times.

-- Hedman's implied probability to go over his point total is 61.7% based on the odds.
+- The implied probability that Hedman hits the over on his points prop total is 60.6%, based on the odds.

-- Given his moneyline odds, Hedman has an implied probability of 54.5% of going over his assist prop bet.
+- There is a 53.5% chance of Hedman having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.